SymfonyCasts/api-platform/sfcasts/ep3-custom-data/entity-filter-logic.md

-# Custom Entity Filter Logic
+# Custom Filter Logic for Entities

 Let's review our goal: to be able to add `?search=cheese` and have that search across *several* columns in the database.